 A foundation year helps you develop the study skills and self-confidence needed for higher education when you don’t reach the entry requirements for your subject.

-Visiting industry professionals and former students offer guidance and advice through workshops and dedicated masterclasses.
+Visiting industry professionals and former students will offer you guidance and advice through workshops and dedicated masterclasses.

 Applicants should normally have 32 UCAS Tariff points.
 We will also welcome applications from students with few or no formal Level 3 qualifications who wish to return to education and applicants may be asked to attend an interview.